-These fairy cakes – also called butterfly cakes or butterfly buns – are cupcakes decked out to look like butterflies with a pile of sweet whipped cream and a dollop of jam.
-Butterfly cakes are fun and easy dressed up vanilla cupcakes!
+These butterfly cakes – also called fairy cakes or butterfly buns – are cupcakes decked out to look like butterflies with a pile of sweet whipped cream and a dollop of jam.
+They are fun and easy dressed up vanilla cupcakes!

 What Are Fairy Cakes?

 What a fairy cake is completely depends on who you talk to.

 - Some say that fairy cakes are smaller cupcakes because they are small like faeries.
 They’re not quite minis, but not as large as regular American cupcakes.